-If you are vested or are of retirement age for the Tier in which you are enrolled and choose to withdraw, you must waive any rights you have to a retirement or death benefit.
-At the time you apply for withdrawal, the NJDPB will indicate how to obtain an estimated amount of any retirement benefit and will require a signed waiver of such benefits, should you still wish to withdraw.
-You must take a distribution by no later than April 1 following the calendar year in which you turn 701/2.
+If you are vested or are of retirement age for the Tier in which you are enrolled and choose to withdraw, you must waive any rights you have to any retirement or death benefit.
+At the time you apply for withdrawal, the NJDPB will indicate how to obtain an estimated amount of any retirement benefit and will require a signed waiver of such benefits should you still wish to withdraw.